15% off ALL school holiday breaks

 The newly renovated rooms at the Alpen Village hotel are bright and contemporary with calming whites broken up by cheerful splashes of colour.
 The 160 rooms come in one standard size which sleep two, three or four people, with twin or double rooms, some with a third and/or fourth bed.
 They all have 32” satellite LED TV and Wi-Fi.
 Some of the rooms also have a balcony for taking in those stunning mountain views.

 The hotel's entertainment team also organise daily activities and shows at scheduled (day)times throughout the week.
-Kids will also love the bright and bustling playroom, with a huge array of toys and games to keep them occupied.
+Kids will also love the bright and bustling playroom, with a huge array of toys and games and even an entire games room to keep them occupied.
 It's a very family friendly place.

 Official rating: ***